wp-plugins/easy-ads-lite/readme.txt

 == Change Log ==

+* V2.30: Enforcing the Google policy on the number of ads, and making the pub-id entry flexible.
+[Nov 4, 2012]
 * V2.20: Admin interface modifications.
 [Sep 27, 2012]
 * V2.10: More minor bug fixes in widget handling and to take care of some debug notices from WordPress debug mode.
 [Aug 31, 2012]
 * V2.09: Taking care of some debug notices from WordPress debug mode.
 [Aug 27, 2012]